aktfrikshun/crosslake_score_sheets/README.md

 To run a report you can utilize the Rails Runner as follows:
 > rails r "ScoreReport.generate('FrikShun',Rails.root.join('spec','test_files','score_sample.txt').to_s)"

-*Note:  The 2nd parameter of ScoreReport.generate can be a path to any valid input file
+*Note:  The 2nd parameter of ScoreReport.generate can be a path to any valid input file.
+The 1st param is a company name and can be anything.

 ## Tests